wbzyl/sinatra-rdiscount/README.markdown

       </body>
     </html>

-Templates are RDiscount files with changed embedded pattern.
-The default pattern `'<% %>'` is replaced by `'{% %}'`.
+Templates are **Markdown** files with ERB insertions delimited by `'{% %}'`.
+Template example:
-Example:

     # Hello {%= @name %}

-Such changes were necessary to avoid messing with RDiscount engine which converts bare `&lt;` to `&amp;lt;`.
+Such a change in embedded code pattern was necessary, to avoid messing with RDiscount engine, which converts bare `&lt;` to `&amp;lt;`.

-Also I think that there is no way with RDiscount to render that line:
+Also I think that there is no way for RDiscount renderer to generate that line:

     <!DOCTYPE html>